Propensity score matching for estimating a marginal hazard ratio: Resampling-based inference

-\citet{abadie2008failure} demonstrated that the nonparametric bootstrap is invalid for the matching estimator based on matching with replacement and with a fixed number of matches. \citet{otsu2017bootstrap} suggested resampling the matching estimator directly based on its martingale residual terms, which only works for matching based on the full vector of covariates.
-In order to reflect the uncertainty in the estimation of the propensity score, \citet{adusumilli2017bootstrap} proposed a hybrid bootstrap procedure by resampling treatment variables and resampling the martingale residuals under both treatment conditions.
+We propose resampling variance estimation that has a better finite-sample performance. \citet{abadie2008failure} demonstrated that the nonparametric bootstrap is invalid for the matching estimator based on matching with replacement and with a fixed number of matches. \citet{otsu2017bootstrap} suggested resampling the matching estimator directly based on its martingale residual terms, which only works for matching based on the full vector of covariates.
+In order to reflect the uncertainty in the estimation of the propensity score, \citet{adusumilli2022bootstrap} proposed a hybrid bootstrap procedure by re-assigning new values for the treatments and resampling the martingale residuals under both treatment conditions.
 This necessitates imputation of the unobserved martingale residuals under the opposite treatment.
-We define the martingale residuals as
+Extending this procedure to survival outcomes, we define the martingale residuals as